nobodyisnobody/write-ups/NahamCon.EU.CTF.2022/pwn/limited_resources/README.md

 we attach to the child, than we use ptrace POKEDATA function to modify it's code, and patch the program memory of child.<br>

-as the program as no PIE, we know were are the child instruction in memory.<br>
+as the program as no PIE, we know where are the child instructions in memory.<br>

 if you look at child code disassembly, you can see that the end of his loop, the `sleep()` calls, is followed by a `jmp` instruction that will go to the start of the loop.<br>